mquan/backfillable/README.md

 ```

 ## Development

+TODOs:

+- Add option to raise error when there are outstanding backfills
+- Add action button to run backfill on error page.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.